pay-theory/pay-theory-docs/APPLE/FUNCTIONS.md

     * Custom description assigned to a payment.
 Will be included in the transaction schema and in the PayTheory Portal.

-* **paymentParameters**: String
-    * The payment parameters to use for the payment.
-    * For more information on payment parameters check out the [Payment Parameters](/overview/payment_parameters) documentation.

 * **invoiceId**: String
     * The PayTheory invoice ID to use for the payment.
 Allows for user to assign a payment to an invoice.